7871785613/UDEMY_WEBSITE/README.md

-Udemy Website Replica
+Udemy Website

-A static Udemy website replica built using HTML, CSS (Flexbox), and CSS classes, featuring:
+A static Udemy website built using HTML, CSS (Flexbox), and CSS classes, featuring:

 Features
 - Responsive design for seamless viewing on various devices